sr-bauducco/backend-typescript/README.md

 backend project in order to study and apply knowledge

 ## Description
-Project XYZ is a RESTful API developed in Node.js with TypeScript and integrated with MongoDB.
+This project is a RESTful API developed in Node.js with TypeScript and integrated with MongoDB.
 This API provides services for interaction with a frontend and is designed to provide a practical and in-depth learning experience in backend and data protection.

 ## Features
 - Implementation of a RESTful API with endpoints for CRUD operations.